davidekete/x402-Teller/README.md

 - verifies a buyer’s signed payment intent (`/verify`)
 - settles that intent on-chain by pulling funds from the buyer (`/settle`)

 No external facilitator.
 No Coinbase account.
-Your infra, your key.
+Your own infra.

 ---